nagelkl/clion_embedded/README.md

 on the CLion blog.

 ## Prerequisites
-There have to be some dependencies to be satisfied to build and run the Demo.
+There are some dependencies that have to be satisfied to build and run the demo.

 In this demo we assume running all our tools on a Windows host.

 ### MINGW
-On Windows hosts, CMake expects MINGW running on the host to have the make utility available Install a minimal MINGW Environment acoording to [this](http://www.mingw.org/wiki/Getting_Started) description.
+On Windows hosts, CMake expects MINGW running on the host to have the make utility available.
+Install a minimal MINGW Environment according to [this](http://www.mingw.org/wiki/Getting_Started) description.

 After installation, test the MINGW environment by typing